-It’s also been used to describe me.
-More specifically, as a survivor, it’s been used to describe the sort of “emotional PTSD” I developed overtime as a response to very traumatic life circumstances.
+It’s also been used in the past to describe me.
+More specifically, as a survivor of complex trauma, it’s been used to describe the sort of “emotional PTSD” I developed overtime as a response to very traumatic life circumstances.

-But no one ever wants to talk about borderline as a product of abuse.
+But what I’ve noticed is that no one ever wants to talk about borderline as a product of abuse.
 I continue to encounter people who only view borderline as a propensity for abuse — as irredeemably horrible people to be avoided at all costs.

 And painting people with borderline with one uncomplicated, overgeneralized brushstroke?
-Treating us like a plague, as inherently immoral, as dangerous?
+Treating them like a plague, as inherently immoral, as dangerous?
 That’s still ableist.

 We need to start calling abusers what they are: Abusers.